Divorce is a big decision; it should be taken seriously and thought through very carefully.

 In an Arizona divorce, once a Petition has been filed, a copy of the Petition and the related documents must then be legally served on the other spouse.

-Service can be accomplished in a few different ways, including by waiver, by personal service, or by process server.
+Service can be accomplished in a few different ways, including by waiver, by personal service, or by a process server.
 The date of service is important; because it is the date the “marital community” is deemed separated.

-From the date of service going forward, the parties will no longer accumulate “community” property or debt; that is, property that each spouse has a claim to and debts that each party is deemed equally responsible for.
+From the date of service going forward, the parties will no longer accumulate “community” property or debt; that is, the property that each spouse has a claim to and debts that each party is deemed equally responsible for.